Grab your veggies and meet me in the kitchen! These triple-bean veggie burgers are so full of flavor, you’ll never miss the meat!

 Triple-Bean Veggie Burgers

-- 1 teaspoon salt-free Italian seasoning blend [like mrs. dash]
+- 1 tsp salt-free Italian seasoning blend (like Mrs. Dash)

 - 1 teaspoon paprika